How to detect if you've been soft-blocked while scraping

 If you're checking only the status code to tell whether a scrape worked, you're probably letting blocks slip through as successes.
 A site that does not want your traffic often does not return a 403.
 It returns a 200 with a Cloudflare interstitial, a Datadome "Please enable JS" page, or a near-empty shell where the article used to be, and your pipeline stores that garbage as a good result.
 By the time you notice, you have a few thousand rows of "Just a moment..." in your database.

-The fix is to treat detection as three signals read together rather than one status code: the HTTP status, the size of the response body against what a real page should weigh, and a scan for the content fingerprints that challenge pages leave behind.
-A response only counts as a soft block when those signals line up, which is what keeps a genuinely short page from tripping the check.
+The fix is to treat detection as three signals read together rather than one status code.
+We'll build a small script that reads both the response headers and the full body so a 200-OK challenge page can't slip through, scores the status code while treating 200 as inconclusive on its own, weighs the body against a floor because a challenge page is far smaller than the article you expected, scans body and headers for known vendor fingerprints, and combines the three into a single verdict with the reasons behind it so a caller can log, retry, or escalate.
+A response only counts as a soft block when the signals line up, which is what keeps a genuinely short page from tripping the check.
 It runs in about 70 lines of Node.js with no dependencies beyond the built-in fetch.

 The complete script